 Keep on praying for protection, favor, blessing, joy, and peace over them.
 Prayer is our way of knocking on heaven’s door and asking God to act on behalf of our children.
 Prayer goes where we can’t go, and with our children everywhere they go.

 I see the benefits today of doing my part in those years of uncomfortable segregation.
-So, keep your eyes fixed, and your mind set, as diligence ultimately brings fruit.
+So, keep your eyes fixed, and set your mind, as diligence ultimately brings fruit.
 Keep on, my brothers.
 Happy